 \section{Introduction}

-\bfparagraph{Background} Agent systems are transforming business processes and software development.
-Many tasks are now automated using AI agents built on large language models (LLMs) that can invoke software tools to achieve goals.
+AI agents built on large language models (LLMs) are transforming business processes and software development by invoking software tools to achieve goals.
 Tools are exposed to agents via protocols such as MCP~\cite{mcp}, and an agent's capabilities can be extended through reusable skills~\cite{agentskills}.

-One promising approach is code execution~\cite{huang2022innermonologueembodiedreasoning,codeexecution}: instead of issuing individual tool calls, an agent generates program snippets that compose multiple tools and control logic in one step.
-Code execution can substantially reduce token usage and may also improve safety by making tool usage more explicit and auditable.
+A promising approach is code execution~\cite{huang2022innermonologueembodiedreasoning,codeexecution}: instead of issuing individual tool calls, an agent generates program snippets that compose multiple tools and control logic in one step, reducing token usage and making tool usage more explicit and auditable.

 \bfparagraph{Problem} Current agent designs introduce serious safety risks.
 Agents can misuse tools, causing damage or leaking private information, due to misalignment, prompt injection~\cite{DBLP:conf/nips/DebenedettiZBB024}, hallucinations, or simple errors~\cite{DBLP:journals/corr/AmodeiOSCSM16}.
-A central problem is that tool invocations often occur automatically with little human oversight~\cite{fpfagents}, so AI-generated execution plans may perform actions with sweeping effects without adequate supervision.

-Beyond improper tool use, agents also risk exposing sensitive data.
-Code agents (e.g., Claude Code or GitHub Copilot) are often granted access to an entire project directory, which can include secrets such as API keys, credentials, or classified documents.
-When agents rely on models hosted by third parties, this access expands the threat model: private data available to an agent may be transmitted to an external, untrusted provider~\cite{rehbergerexfil}.
+Tool invocations often occur automatically with little human oversight~\cite{fpfagents}, so AI-generated plans may perform sweeping actions without adequate supervision.
+Coding agents (e.g., Claude Code or GitHub Copilot) are often granted access to an entire project directory, which can include secrets such as API keys, credentials, or classified documents.
+When agents rely on third-party models, such data may be transmitted to untrusted providers~\cite{rehbergerexfil}.

 Existing defenses have important limitations~\cite{DBLP:journals/corr/abs-2510-09023}.
-Pattern-based permission rules use allowlists or blocklists (often regular expressions over file paths or commands), but these are coarse-grained and cannot capture context-sensitive policies.
+Pattern-based permission rules (allowlists or blocklists over paths or commands) are coarse-grained and cannot capture context-sensitive policies.
 Interactive confirmations ask users to approve risky actions, but they cause confirmation fatigue and tend to be ignored in practice.
-Crucially, neither approach provides strong guarantees about information flow: an agent might read a secret in one step and exfiltrate it in a later step even if each individual step was permitted.
+Crucially, neither approach provides strong guarantees about information flow: an agent might read a secret in one step and exfiltrate it in a later step, even if each individual step was permitted.

 \bfparagraph{Approach} We propose a ``safety harness'' that constrains agent behavior to a range of provably safe actions while preserving useful expressiveness.
 The central challenge is balancing safety and utility: overly strict controls block legitimate work, while overly permissive policies leave security gaps.